Skip to page content

 Ways to assist in managing fatigue

-• Get to know your energy limits on different activities
+• Get to know your energy limits for different activities.

-• Try to make sure that you have at least 8 hours sleep each night.
-This will help with your energy levels for the next day
+• Try to make sure that you have good quality sleep each night.
+This will help with your energy levels for the next day.

-If you need any further information or advice please contact the Gloucestershire Brain Injury Team.
+If you need further information or advice, please contact the Gloucestershire Brain Injury Team.

 Gloucestershire Brain Injury Team